 These must be filed separately with Companies House.

-How do I submit my Confirmation Statement?
+How do I submit my Confirmation Statement to Companies House?

 You can send your Confirmation Statement online or by post, which costs £13 and £40, respectively.